-One of the big differences between regulated box mods and mech mods is the automatic cut off that is built in.
-This cut off is designed to prevent the device from overheating and the coil burning out.
+One of the big differences between regulated box mods and mech mods is the automatic cut-off that is built-in.
+This cut-off is designed to prevent the device from overheating and the coil from burning out.
 In a mech mod, which doesn’t have those safety features, there is a greater risk of misfiring.
-Although it is possible for some vapes to be faulty and have loose connections which could cause firing issues, for the most part misfires can be avoided by being extra cautious about where the vape is stored when not in use, i.e. in a trouser pocket where the button could easily be pushed down.
+Although it is possible for some vapes to be faulty and have loose connections which could cause firing issues, for the most part, misfires can be avoided by being extra cautious about where the vape is stored when not in use, i.e. in a trouser pocket where the button could easily be pushed down.

-Most box mods come equipped with built-in vents to allow you to adjust the airflow going to the coil.
-Increased air flow whilst vaping can prevent a build-up of pressure which reduces the risk of your device exploding.
+Most come equipped with built-in vents to allow you to adjust the airflow going to the coil.
+Increased airflow whilst vaping can prevent a build-up of pressure which reduces the risk of your device exploding.

-Selecting the right type of battery for your box mod is imperative for both the correct and the safest vaping experience.
+Selecting the right type of battery is imperative for both the correct and the safest vaping experience.
 With so many mods on the market now, it’s no wonder that there is such a huge variety of batteries to choose from.
-It goes without saying that a standard battery for a vape pen will fall short of the mark for those using a high-powered box mod – so how do you pick the right battery for your needs?
+It goes without saying that a standard battery for a vape pen will fall short of the mark for those using a high-powered mod – so how do you pick the right battery for your needs?